KamgangAnthony/Deep-Learning-Who-will-buy-AUDIOBOOKS/README.md

 ![alt text](img_1.png "Demand per year")

-* We can forecast which clients will come back with a 81 % level of accuracy.
+* We can forecast which clients will come back with 81 % level of accuracy.

 * This methodology can pinpoint the key performance indicators for repeat business from customers.
 Finding new clients generates value and business expansion possibilities.